Padang Besar is the train station which is at the top end of Malaysia’s West Coast train line, near to the border with Thailand.

 Train Times to Kuala Lumpur

-There are currently 3 daily train services from Padang Besar to Kuala Lumpur.
+There are currently 5 direct train services a day from Padang Besar to Kuala Lumpur.

 |Train||Padang Besar||Kuala Lumpur||Service|